Skip to main content

 Opportunity ZoneCyanThe stock is sitting right near support (for calls) or resistance (for puts) — historically the most attractive area of the thesis.

-At RiskAmberThe stock has broken a key level, or has spent 5+ days on the wrong side of it.
+At RiskAmberThe stock has broken decisively through its deeper level (below S2 for calls, above R2 for puts), or has spent 5+ days on the wrong side of its levels.
 The thesis is under pressure.

 RecoveryPurpleThe stock had broken its critical level but has climbed back to the right side of it.
 A comeback in progress.